Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 2. One last stop by Casey Mcquiston

-It follows August.
-She’s a cynical 23 year old who is trying to survive in New York.
+We follow cynical August, she is trying to survive in New York.
 But then she meets this gorgeous girl on the train.

 Jane.